 Prof. Dr. Dorothea Kübler is the director of the department of Market Behavior at the WZB and a Professor of Economics at the Technical University of Berlin.
 Her research uses experimental methods and game theory to examine decision-making behavior and market design.
 In recent years, among other things, her work concentrates on the centralized procedure for awarding places at universities in Germany, looks at the influence of social and moral standards in markets, and also studies educational choices and discrimination in the labor market.
 Dorothea is a founding member of the “Matching in Practice” network, a member of the senate of the DFG (German Science Foundation), and the deputy chairwoman of the Einstein Foundation, Berlin.

 Prof. Dr. Klaus Töpfer is the founding Director and was until September 2015 Executive Director of the Institute for Advanced Sustainability Studies (IASS) based in Potsdam.
 He is also the former Executive Director of the United Nations Environment Programme (UNEP) based in Nairobi and Under-Secretary-General of the United Nations (1998-2006).
+From 1978 to 1979 he was Professor and Director of the Institute for Spatial Research and Planning at the University of Hannover.
 In 1985 he was appointed by the University of Mainz Economics Faculty as an Honorary Professor.
 He has since 2007 been a Professor of Environment and Sustainable Development at Tongji University, Shanghai.
 He is also a visiting Professor at the Frank-Loeb Institut, University of Landau.
 Klaus Töpfer is the former Minister for Environment and Health in Rheinland-Pfalz (1985-1987).
 He was Federal Minister for the Environment, Nature Conservation and Nuclear Safety from 1987 to 1994 and Federal Minister for Regional Planning, Housing and Urban Development from 1994-1998.
 He was also a member of the German Bundestag during the period 1990 to 1998.

-Prof. Craig Calhoun has been Director of the London School of Economics and Political Science (LSE) since September 2012.
-Before taking up his post at the LSE, he was President of the Social Science Research Council, and taught at the University of North Carolina, Columbia, and NYU where he was most recently University Professor of Social Sciences and Director of the Institute for Public Knowledge.
+Prof. Craig Calhoun has been Professor for Social Sciences at Arizona State University since July 2018.
+From 2016 to 2018, Prof. Calhoun was the President of the Berggruen Institute in Los Angeles and remains involved with the Institute as a Senior Advisor.
+From 2012 to 2016, Prof. Calhoun was Director and President of the London School of Economics and Political Science.
+Before taking up his post at the LSE, he taught at the Universities of North Carolina in Chapel Hill, Columbia, and NYU.
 Calhoun’s many publications bring together theory and empirical research across several disciplines.
 He has also published extensively on nationalism and globalization; economic and technological change; critical social theory; the history of social science; and secularism, religion, and the public sphere.